lemmack/lemmack.github.io/content/posts/the-velocity-of-ideas-or-waking-the-sleeping-beauties.md

 ## The Problem of Dormant Knowledge

-Most human knowledge goes unseen.
+A lot of human knowledge goes unseen.
 Even when recorded.
 Even when technically available.
 Even when brilliant.

 Consider the mathematics of it: [over 3 million peer-reviewed articles are published annually](https://www.embs.org/pulse/articles/using-artificial-intelligence-to-combat-information-overload-in-research/) across more than 30,000 journals, a figure that has been doubling roughly every nine years since World War II.
 The biomedical field alone sees [over a million papers pour into PubMed each year](https://doi.org/10.1038/nj7612-457a), growing at 8-9% annually.
 No one can keep up.
 Not even specialists in narrow subfields.